mehrdad-dev/makeup-lab/README.md

 This project will be updated later.

 - model version: 2

+# Website

+[Click here](https://mehrdad-dev-makeup-lab-app-2r88a0.streamlitapp.com/)

+# Options:
+- image upload: available
+- video upload: available
 - hair: available
 - lipstick: as soon as possible

-# Website

-[Click here](https://mehrdad-dev-makeup-lab-app-2r88a0.streamlitapp.com/)

 # How it works?